shilongxiang/shilongxiang.github.io/_news/announcement_2.md

 related_posts: false
 ---

-My paper "Multi-View Learning with Multimodal Fusion for Urban Walkability Prediction" was accepted to AAAI-SAPP:smile:
+Our paper, "Multi-View Learning with Multimodal Fusion for Urban Walkability Prediction" was accepted to AAAI-SAPP:smile: